Rigidity of discrete conformal structures on surfaces: Introduction

 \section{Introduction}

-Conformal structure on Riemannian manifolds is one of the most important geometric structures that has been extensively studied in differential geometry, which defines Riemannian metrics pointwisely by scalar functions defined on the manifolds.
 Discrete conformal structure on polyhedral manifolds is a discrete analogue of the conformal structure on Riemannian manifolds, which assigns the discrete metrics by scalar functions defined on the vertices.
-There have been many research activities on different types of discrete conformal structures on manifolds since the work of Thurston \cite{T1}, including the tangential circle packing, Thurston's circle packing, inversive distance circle packing and vertex scaling on surfaces, sphere packing and Thurston's sphere packing on $3$-dimensional manifolds and others.
-Most of the existing discrete conformal structures were invented and studied individually in the past.
-The generic notion of discrete conformal structures on polyhedral surfaces was introduced recently independently by Glickenstein \cite{G3} and Glickenstein-Thomas \cite{GT} from Riemannian geometry perspective and by Zhang-Guo-Zeng-Luo-Yau-Gu \cite{ZGZLYG} from Bobenko-Pinkall-Springborn's observation \cite{BPS} on the relationships of vertex scaling on polyhedral surfaces and $3$-dimensional hyperbolic geometry, which includes the discrete conformal structures from different types of circle packings and vertex scaling on polyhedral surfaces as special cases and generalizes them to a very general context.
+Since the work of Thurston \cite{T1}, there have been lots of researches on different types of discrete conformal structures on polyhedral surfaces, including the tangential circle packings, Thurston's circle packings, Bowers-Stephenson's inversive distance circle packings, Luo's vertex scalings and others.
+Most of these discrete conformal structures were invented and studied individually in the literature.
+In \cite{G3}, Glickenstein developed an axiomatic approach to the Euclidean discrete conformal structures on polyhedral surfaces from Riemannian geometry perspective.
+Following Glickenstein's original work \cite{G3}, Glickenstein-Thomas \cite{GT} introduced the hyperbolic and spherical discrete conformal structures on polyhedral surfaces in an axiomatic approach.
+Glickenstein-Thomas \cite{GT} further studied the classification of Glickenstein's discrete conformal structures on polyhedral surfaces.
+See also Xu-Zheng \cite{XZ4} for a complete classification of Glickenstein's discrete conformal structures.
+According to the classification, Glickenstein's discrete conformal structures include different types of circle packings and Luo's vertex scalings on polyhedral surfaces as special cases and generalize them to a very general context.
+In this paper, we study the rigidity of Glickenstein's discrete conformal structures on closed polyhedral surfaces.
+In \cite{X4}, we study the deformation of Glickenstein's discrete conformal structures on surfaces.